 Another example would be the standardization of document identification numbers.
 A document identification number is a unique number that can be assigned to a specific document.

 2- Define a document control policy

-When discussing document control best practices, we surely need to mention the need for defining a document control policy to be implemented within organizations.
+When discussing document control best practices, we surely need to mention the need for defining a DC policy to be implemented within organizations.

-A document control policy is a process by which a company, organization, or person determines what it will allow its users to do with its electronic documents.
-A document control policy is different from a general information management policy, which focuses on how the organization manages and maintains the information.
+A policy is a process by which a company, organization, or person determines what it will allow its users to do with its electronic documents.
+This policy is different from a general information management policy, which focuses on how the organization manages and maintains the information.

 3- Put a document access policy in place